 6.0 Providers must regularly assess the behavioral, social, emotional, psychological and physical needs of children placed and develop an initial ISP to address the child's needs.
+This plan should include identifying individual triggers, coping behaviors, calming measures, interventions, and effective behavior management / prevention strategies for each child in order to de-escalate and avoid full-blown crises.
+This plan should be regularly assessed and monitored for effectiveness on an ongoing basis.
 Providers must ensure that all well-being services identified in the ISP are provided and must document the frequency and results of the services.